gazay/ids_please/README.md

 ## Notes

-Gem named under an impression of an awesome game called [Papers, please](http://papersplea.se/)
+Gem named under an impression of an awesome game called [Papers, please](http://papersplea.se/).

+Logo of gem also was inspired by its logo.

+Thanks [@dukope](https://twitter.com/dukope) for allowing me to do this!

 ## License